vorkristof/faq/README.md

 		without password
 	database name: faq

-4.Create a Laravel project named 'faq'
-	composer create-project laravel/laravel faq
+4. Create a Laravel project named 'faq' composer create-project laravel/laravel faq

 5. Copy the project files in the new project folder